David: Narrative

 War comes between Israel and the Philistines, and the giant Goliath challenges the Israelites to send out a champion to face him in single combat.
 David, sent by his father to bring provisions to his brothers serving in Saul's army, declares that he can defeat Goliath.
 Refusing the king's offer of the royal armour, he kills Goliath with his sling.
 Saul inquires the name of the young hero's father.

 David raises the head of Goliath, Gustave Doré's illustration (1866), colorized and published in Josephine Pollard's Sweet stories of God (1899).

 Saul sets David over his army.
 All Israel loves David, but his popularity causes Saul to fear him ("What else can he wish but the kingdom?").
 Saul plots his death, but Saul's son Jonathan, who loves David, warns him of his father's schemes and David flees.
 He goes first to Nob, where he is fed by the priest Ahimelech and given Goliath's sword, and then to Gath, the Philistine city of Goliath, intending to seek refuge with King Achish there.
 Achish's servants or officials question his loyalty, and David sees that he is in danger there.
+To not alert Achish or his servants of his presence, he pretends to be crazy, allowing him to go free.
 He goes next to the cave of Adullam, where his family joins him.
 From there he goes to seek refuge with the king of Moab, but the prophet Gad advises him to leave and he goes to the Forest of Hereth, and then to Keilah, where he is involved in a further battle with the Philistines.
-Saul plans to besiege Keilah so that he can capture David, so David leaves the city in order to protect its inhabitants.
+Saul plans to besiege Keilah so that he can capture David, so David leaves the city to protect its inhabitants.
 From there he takes refuge in the mountainous Wilderness of Ziph.